oguimbal/jcool-docs/demander/push.md

 In short, you should not assume to always perfectly know which data to send.

-The surely could seems to be constraint, but leveraging justice.cool modelization can bring you and your opponent:
+You could surely see this to be hard constraint, but leveraging justice.cool modelization can bring you and your opponent:

 - A justice.cool score which helps both parties to evaluate the situation.
 - Logical explanations telling how the claim amounts have been computed, and why you are entitled to them.